akeneo/onboarder-helpcenter/content/md/retailer-onboarder/define-suppliers-scope/define-product-requirements.md

 :::

 ::: warning
 Custom attributes are not supported by the Onboarder.
-Adding them in the families linked with your supplier could cause issues.
+Adding them in the families linked with your supplier could cause issues in the synchronization of the product data.
 :::

 # Via flat files import